onedata/onedata-documentation/docs/admin-guide/demo-mode.md

 :::

-::: warning
+::: tip
-While running in the background, you won't be able to see the instruction how to log in.
-Use this command to get the URL:
+Use the Onezone container IP to [access the Web GUI][accessing the web gui]:

 ```bash
 echo "URL: https://$(docker inspect -f '{{.NetworkSettings.IPAddress}}' oz_test)"
 ```

-Then use it to [access the Web GUI][accessing the web gui].
-The credentials will be the same.
 :::

 ## Acquiring an access token